-- Note 3(i) revenue recognition: whether revenue from contract is recognised over time or at a point in time.
+- Note 3(k) revenue recognition: whether revenue from contract is recognised over time or at a point in time.
 Determining when control transfers to the customer requires significant judgement. - Going concern: whether there are material uncertainties that may cast significant doubt on the entity's ability to continue as a going concern.

-The outbreak of the COVID-19 pandemic and the measures adopted by the government of Bahrain to mitigate its spread have impacted the Group.
-These measures required the Group to quarantine infected staff, restricted access to certain work sites for about 2-3 months.
+The outbreak of the COVID-19 pandemic in 2020, which continued in 2021 and the measures adopted by the government of Bahrain to mitigate its spread have impacted the Group.
+These measures required the Group to quarantine infected staff and restricted access to certain work sites.
 This has negatively impacted the Group's financial performance during the year and also its liquidity position.

-For the year ended 31 December 2020, the Group recognised a net loss from operation of BD 2,038, net of government grant of BD 2,394.
-The Group's current assets as at 31 December 2020 were BD 116,192 compared to current liabilities of BD 76,987.
+For the year ended 31 December 2021, the Group recognised a net loss from operation of BD 17,807, net of government grant of BD 440.
+The Group's current assets as at 31 December 2021 were BD 100,339 compared to current liabilities of BD 77,431.

-The Group has BD 11,207 of resources comprising cash and cash equivalents and deposits with banks.
-It also has sufficient unused credit lines available at the date of authorisation of these consolidated financial statements.
+The Group has BD 17,649 of resources comprising cash and cash equivalents and deposits with banks.
+It also has sufficient unused credit facilities available at the date of authorisation of these consolidated financial statements.

-There is still uncertainty over how the future development of the outbreak will impact the Group's business and its ability to secure new contracts and demands for its products and services.
 The appropriateness of the going concern basis of accounting is dependent on the ability of the Group to having access to sufficient external resources and on the continued availability of borrowings by compliance with loan covenants.

-The Group has overdraft facilities of BD 14,857 and term loans of BD 9,754 from local banks requiring compliance with financial covenants.
-As at the date of authorisation of the financial statements, the Group has sufficient headroom on its facilities.
+The Group has utilized bank overdrafts of BD 12,965 and term loans of BD 8,727 from local banks requiring compliance with financial covenants.
+As at the date of authorisation of the consolidated financial statements, the Group has sufficient headroom on its facilities.